 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Constipation; diarrhea; dizziness; feeling jittery; headache; indigestion; nausea; vomiting; weakness.
+Constipation; diarrhea; dizziness; feeling jittery; headache; indigestion; irritation or small bump at the injection site; nausea; vomiting; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain; fainting; fast or irregular heartbeat; severe dizziness; severe or persistent headache, diarrhea, nausea, or vomiting; severe or persistent stomach or back pain (with or without nausea or vomiting); symptoms of kidney problems (eg, change in the amount of urine produced, unusual or persistent pain in the mid to lower back, unexplained swelling); symptoms of low blood sugar (eg, chills, confusion, drowsiness, increased hunger, increased sweating, irritability, nervousness, tremor, blurred vision, weakness).
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); chest pain; fainting; fast or irregular heartbeat; pain, swelling, redness, or severe irritation at the injection site; severe dizziness; severe or persistent headache, diarrhea, nausea, or vomiting; severe or persistent stomach or back pain (with or without nausea or vomiting); symptoms of kidney problems (eg, change in the amount of urine produced, unusual or persistent pain in the mid to lower back, unexplained swelling); symptoms of low blood sugar (eg, chills, confusion, drowsiness, increased hunger, increased sweating, irritability, nervousness, tremor, blurred vision, weakness).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected: